thun88/css/src/packages/ids-theme-high-contrast/README.md

 ---
 title: High Contrast Theme
-description: These document how to utilize the themes in foundation.
+description: These document how to utilize the themes in IDS.
 specs:
   - name: themeHighContrast
     themeType: true